ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

     - Taxes (both), SSA
     - 0.01
     - 0.1
-    - N/A
     - "Borrowed" SSN, missing data, copy from within household, numeric miswriting, OCR, typographic
     - Note that not all types of noise apply to all observers, details below
   * - ITIN
     - Taxes 1040
     - 0.01
     - 0.1
-    - N/A
     - Missing data, copy from within household, numeric miswriting, OCR, typographic
     - Note that not all types of noise apply to all observers
   * - Income / Wages
     - Taxes (both)
     - 0.01
     - 0.1
-    - N/A
     - Missing data, numeric miswriting, OCR, typographic
     - Note that wages and income are on separate tax forms and noise is applied to each separately
   * - Employer ID
     - Taxes (both)
     - 0.01
     - 0.1
-    - N/A
     - Missing data, numeric miswriting, OCR, typographic
     -
   * - Employer Name
     - Taxes (both)
     - 0.01
     - 0.1
-    - Typographic: inclusion of original token
     - Missing data, OCR, typographic
     -
   * - Type of Tax Form
     - Taxes (both)
     - 0.01
-    - N/A
     - N/A
     - Missing data, incorrect select
     -